Sonny: I do. I have even had dreams.

 - The sadly short-lived Total Recall 2070 (which always seemed more of a Blade Runner spin-off somehow) paired senior detective David Hume with Alpha Class android Farve.

 - In Star Trek: The Next Generation, the android Data likes to play Sherlock Holmes on the holodeck, with his human best friend Geordi LaForge as Dr. Watson.

 - Almost Human has Karl Urban teaming up with a Super Prototype android partner.
 It's either law or department policy that all detectives must have an android partner, though most of them prefer the emotionless MX line.

 - Snatcher is a prime example.
-You can choose how you treat him, so you can either be good pals or you can be a total asshole to him.
+You can choose how you treat your Robot Buddy, so you can either be good pals or you can be a total asshole to him.

 - In Fallout 4, Nick Valentine is both: He's a (self-aware) old-model synth who has the neural copy of a pre-war police officer, and has a hard-boiled film-noir style detective persona (and a significant amount of missing skin coverings).

 - Two of the hunters in Evolve, Bucket and Cabot, used to be partners in the Hub Marshalls.
 By the events of the game, they've been retired for some time, but the mutual respect they formed had them stick together as Planet Tamers.

 - Connor, one of the main characters in Detroit: Become Human is an android working for the police.
 He gets teamed up with Hank Anderson - a grizzled cop with an alcohol problem - to solve murders.